-Medical books of the past can be the things of which nightmares are made.
+Medical books of the past can be the things of nightmares.
 Traditional psychological treatments from the early history of the US were performed by barbers with no medical training at all.
 Eventually, doctors were trained and licensed and sought out.
 As the science of psychiatry emerged, there were many procedures that seemed to be doing some good at the time, but now would be considered barbaric and cause of alarm.
 If you have been thinking about getting psychiatric help and have been holding back because of fear, consider these treatments.
-Nothing you will experience during your psychiatric treatment will be half as medically challenging as these treatments were in decades past.
+Nothing you will experience during your psychological treatment will be half as medically challenging as these treatments were in decades past.

 Diabetics all over the world cringe at the idea that slipping into an insulin coma is ever a good idea.
-In 1927, a Viennese physician named Manfred Sakel accidentally put a patient who happened to also be a drug addict into a coma.
+In 1927, a Viennese physician, Manfred Sakel, accidentally put a patient who was also a drug addict into a coma.
 When she awoke, she claimed that her morphine cravings were gone.
-Sakel made another mistake and put another patient into a coma.
-And it happened again.
+Sakel made another mistake and did the same thing by putting a patient into a coma.
+And, the results were the same.
 So Sakel began doing it on purpose.
 He reported a 90% success rate and was particularly successful in working with schizophrenics in this way.
 There was never a good scientific reason for all of this wellness that happened while patients were in a coma.
 The treatment eventually was given up because it is incredibly dangerous.
 It was hard on the body and had a 2% mortality rate.

 Trepanation or the practice boring a hole in the skull has been going on for centuries.
-One of the earliest versions of this treatment was meant to release the demons that early man believed were plaguing the mentally ill.
-Despite the potential for infection and the lack of anesthesia, this practice was carried out in cultures all over the globe.
-While it was phased out as a general medical practice, there are still organizations that exist today that advocate the practice of trepanation.
+One of the earliest versions of this treatment was to release demons.
+Early man had beliefs that these demons were plaguing the mentally ill.
+Despite the potential for infection and the lack of anesthesia, this practice was at use in cultures all over the globe.
+While it is phasing out as a general medical practice, there are still organizations that exist today that advocate the practice of trepanation.

-Thought up by Egas Moniz, a Portuguese doctor, lobotomies are cuts made to the frontal lobe of the brain just behind the forehead.
+A creation of Egas Moniz, a Portuguese doctor, lobotomies are cuts into the frontal lobe of the brain just behind the forehead.
 Moniz believed that problems with the frontal lobe neurons were the cause of mental illness.
 Moniz reported great success with his techniques.
-He won a Nobel Prize in 1949 and began travelling the US to perform his procedures for anyone who was willing.
-As more and more people got lobotomies, it was shown that while the psychotic symptoms left, most of their responses to the world left as well.
+He won a Nobel Prize in 1949 and began traveling the US to perform his procedures for anyone who was willing.
+As more and more people were getting lobotomies, there was a reduction in psychotic symptoms.
+However, most of their responses to the world were not present anymore.
 With the negative press that these kinds of results yielded, the practice soon fell out of favor.

 While not a treatment for mental illness, malaria therapy really does bear a mention.
-Malaria therapy was developed by Wagner von Jauregg, a Viennese neurologist, in the early 1900s as a treatment for syphilis.
+Malaria therapy was the creation of Wagner von Jauregg a Viennese neurologist in the early 1900s.
+Then, it was a treatment for syphilis.
 At the time, there was no treatment for syphilis.
 It was a death sentence.
-Von Jauregg introduced malaria infected blood into the body of the syphilis sufferer.
+Von Jauregg introduced malaria-infected blood into the body of the syphilis sufferer.
 This gave the sufferer malaria and the very high fever that comes with it.
-The high fever killed off the syphilis and then the patient could be treated with quinine to cure the malaria.
-While this treatment did come with some side effects, it was fairly effective.
+The high fever kills off syphilis and then the patient can get a treatment of quinine to cure malaria.
+While this psychological treatment did come with some side effects, it was fairly effective.
 Von Jauregg won a Nobel Prize and his treatment was the standard for treating syphilis until penicillin came along in the 1930s.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.